Red Cliffs

 Red Cliffs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Red Cliffs' dwelling structure, as evaluated in the latest Census, consisted of 93.1% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 85.6% houses and 14.3% other dwellings.
-Home ownership in Red Cliffs stood at 37.2%, with mortgaged dwellings at 39.2% and rented ones at 23.6%.
-The median monthly mortgage repayment was $1,083, below Non-Metro Vic.'s average of $1,283.
-Median weekly rent in Red Cliffs was $240, compared to Non-Metro Vic.'s $265.
+Red Cliffs' dwelling structure, as per the latest Census, comprised 93.1% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structure was 85.6% houses and 14.3% other dwellings.
+Home ownership in Red Cliffs was at 37.2%, with mortgaged dwellings at 39.2% and rented dwellings at 23.6%.
+The median monthly mortgage repayment in the area was $1,083, compared to Non-Metro Vic.'s average of $1,283.
+The median weekly rent figure for Red Cliffs was $240, while Non-Metro Vic.'s was $265.
 Nationally, Red Cliffs' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing